google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 ```python
 my_dataframe[0:2]
 ```
-Returns the first three rows of the dataframe
+Returns the first three rows of the DataFrame

 <!--